Ukuleles in Brighton

 Brighton Ukulele Fun Strum – Weekly Tuesday evening ukulele meet-up in Brighton, with a free and easy vibe – now based at the Mrs Fitzherbert’s Pub. https://www.meetup.com/Brighton-Ukulele-Fun-Strum/

 L.U.S.H.
-Lovely Ukulele Strummers of Hove – Hove’s offering for ukulele players is at the Farm Pub, a friendly group of ukulele strummers – meeting every first Tuesday of the month. http://www.facebook.com/groups/1405728436305516
+Lovely Ukulele Strummers of Hove – Hove’s offering for ukulele players is at the Farm Pub, a well-lubricated and friendly group of ukulele strummers – meeting every first Tuesday of the month. http://www.facebook.com/groups/1405728436305516

-Uke at The Duke – A little further afield in Shoreham, another popular ukulele group in the Brighton area – meeting on the second Tuesday of the month, in the Duke of Wellington Pub. http://www.ukeattheduke.co.uk
+Uke at The Duke – A little further afield in Shoreham, another popular ukulele group in the Brighton & Hove area – meetings take place on the second Tuesday of the month, in the Duke of Wellington Pub. http://www.ukeattheduke.co.uk

 Ukulele Events in Brighton: